 NeoVolta Systems to be Deployed in EOS Linx EV Charging Stations at Select National Gas Locations

-Partnership to Include Expected Nationwide Rollout of 1,000 Systems in Various Gas Stations, Convenience Stores, and Hotel Chains Across the Country

-/EIN News/ -- SAN DIEGO, Sept.
-09, 2022 (GLOBE NEWSWIRE) -- NeoVolta Inc. (NASDAQ: NEOV) – NeoVolta Inc., manufacturer of Smart Energy Storage Solutions, today announced that its systems will be deployed in electric vehicle charging stations at select national gas and convenience store locations, starting in Georgia.
+SAN DIEGO, Sept.
+09, 2022 (GLOBE NEWSWIRE) -- NeoVolta Inc. NEOV – NeoVolta Inc., manufacturer of Smart Energy Storage Solutions, today announced that its systems will be deployed in electric vehicle charging stations at select national gas and convenience store locations, starting in Georgia.
 This initial phase of installations is part of an expected nationwide rollout of NeoVolta batteries in 1,000 EOS Linx EV charging stations at various gas stations, convenience stores, and hotel chains across the country.

 With the introduction of the charging stations, EV owners/operators will be able to recharge their EV while shopping at select convenience stores.
 This U.S. franchise presence consists of roughly 7,000 brand sites, along with more than 1,000 convenience stores.
 The first installation recently took place at a service station in the Atlanta suburb of Peachtree City.